Linux FPAC mini-HOWTO

 If your Linux computer is directly connected to your DSL box without a router, the following applies to your DSL router settings.

-A router not only performs the basic routing functions but it usally includes a firewall function to protect your computer and LAN from Internet intruders.
+A router not only performs the basic routing functions but it usally includes a firewall to protect your computer and LAN from Internet intruders.
 By default the traffic passing through the router may be filtered in both directions.
 IP packets going from LAN to Internet are routed only if you give the permission.
 You may already be setup to pass normal traffic.
 However AX25 applications are using ports that must be opened in both directions.
 Ports up to 1024 are reserved for Standard applications and must not be used.
 See /etc/services file.
-Our FPAC needs port 10093 to be opened in both directions for UDP and TCP protocols.
+FPAC application needs port 10093 to be opened in both directions for UDP and TCP protocols.
 Check your router or DSL modem documentation to find out how to enable these ports and redirect these ports to your computer local IP address.
-Same for other AX25 applications such as port 6300 (TCP/UDP) for BBS F6BVP, port 9000 UDP for DxNet.
+Same for other AX25 applications such as port 6300 (TCP/UDP) for xfbbd (BBS), port 9000 UDP for DxNet, port 7300 for DxSpider.

 10.2.
 Interfacing FPAC with application programs